How Existing (Single-Cost) Trainers Work¶

-The existing trainers should be enough for single-tower single-cost optimization tasks.
+The existing trainers should be enough for single-dataloader data-parallel single-cost optimization tasks.
 If you just want to do some extra work during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
 If your task is fundamentally different from single-cost optimization, you will need to write a trainer.

-What is the iteration.
+Define what is the iteration.
 There are 2 ways to define the iteration:

-Trainer.train_op.
+Trainer.train_opto a TensorFlow operation.
 This op will be run by default.

 Trainerand override the

 run_step()method.
 This way you can do something more than running an op.

 Note that trainer has